ferrance/open-scales-project/civivi-elementum/readme.md

 The non-locking side has a notch in the pivot that serves much the same function as a D-slot would in other knives.
+It is also shaped differently than the lock side, at least on my wharncliffe model, allowing a little more room for access to the thumb stud.

 The edges appear to be chamfered.
 I'm doing a 1mm chamfer with a 90 degree bit.